 To avoid awkward situations like the one in this joke, it is important to learn more about Chinese homonyms, as there are many of them.
 In fact, there are some word-homonyms in Chinese that can be useful for studying Chinese in general.

 Take “bēijù” for example:

-“悲剧” and “杯具” have the same pronunciation “bēijù” but “悲剧” means tragedy and “杯具” means cups.
-One of my foreign friends once had a funny story about “bēijù”.
-It was his Chinese girlfriend’s birthday and he knew that she broke many cups a few days ago so he thought she might need a new set of cups.
-On her Birthday, he took out those cups he bought as a birthday gift and said in Chinese
+“悲剧” and “杯具” have the same pronunciation “bēijù,” but “悲剧” means tragedy and “杯具” means cups.
+One of my foreign friends had a funny story about “bēijù.”
+It was his Chinese girlfriend’s birthday.
+He knew that she had broken many cups a few days prior, so he thought she might need a new set of cups.
+On her birthday, he took out those cups he had bought as a gift and said in Chinese:

-I want to send these cups as a gift for you and I hope you will like them.
+I want to give you these cups as a gift, and I hope you will like them.

 A: Nǐ zhī dào hóu zi wèi shén me bù xǐ huān píng xiàn ma?

-(Do you know why monkeys do not like parallel lines?)
+A: Do you know why monkeys do not like parallel lines?